 The Company has not deviated from its Manual.
-The 2021 self-assessment facilitated by an external facilitator was concluded in March 2022.
-An external party (ROAM Inc.) facilitated the self-assessment.
-Over-all results yielded "excellent scores.
-The Corporate Governance Committee convened on April 20, 2022 which discussed and reported the results to the Board.
-The Board took note of the results and approved the same in the meeting on April 28.
-2022.
-The Audit Committee separately conducted its self-assessment last August 26, 2021.
-10
+The 2021 self-assessment facilitated by an external facilitator is still ongoing.
+The results of the self-assessment shall be disclosed in the appropriate time.
+The Audit Committee separately conducted its self-assessment last August 26, 2021.9

 Summary of the directors' attendance to board meetings for 2021 is posted on the Company website.
-11:
+10: